British Gas sorry its agents broke into customers' homes - KESQ

 Associated Press

-LONDON (AP) — The U.K. government says is responding to “deeply shocking” revelations that debt collectors working for British Gas broke into customers’ homes to install prepay gas meters that left vulnerable people at risk of having their heating cut off.
+LONDON (AP) — The U.K. energy regulator is investigating revelations that debt collectors working for British Gas broke into customers’ homes to install prepay gas meters that left vulnerable people at risk of having their heat cut off.
 British Gas parent company Centrica PLC said it had halted the “unacceptable” practice.
-The Times of London reported that debt collectors obtained court warrants to enter the homes of indebted customers and installed meters that require up front payments.
-The newspaper said the customers included a single father with three young children whose door was forced open by a locksmith and a mother with a 4-week-old baby.
-The U.K.’s energy regular said Thursday it was investigating
+The Times of London reported that debt collectors obtained court warrants to enter the homes of people who had fallen behind with their energy bills.
+They installed meters that make customers pay upfront for their gas supply.
+Simon Francis of the End Fuel Poverty Coalition said there needs to be a formal inquiry into the practice.
+Energy regulator Ofgem said Thursday that it was investigating.